Chocolat (2000 film): Plot

 Vianne and her six-year-old daughter Anouk drift across Europe following the north wind, like Vianne's mother before her.
-In 1959 they arrive in a quiet French village, overseen by mayor the Comte de Reynaud, at the start of Lent.
+In 1959, they arrive in the quiet French village of Lansquenet-sous-Tannes, of which the Comte de Reynaud is mayor, at the start of Lent.
 Vianne opens a chocolate shop; despite not fitting in well with the townspeople, she begins to make headway with some of the villagers, getting them to come to her shop.
 Reynaud, who will not admit that his wife has left him, speaks out against Vianne for tempting the people during Lent.

 Armande, Vianne's elderly landlady, is one of her first allies.
 Armande's daughter Caroline will not let her see her grandson Luc, as she is a "bad influence".
 Vianne arranges for him and his grandmother to meet in the chocolaterie, where they bond.
 After finding out about their secret meetings, Caroline reveals her mother is diabetic, but she continues to eat the chocolate when visiting the shop.

 Vianne develops a friendship with Josephine, who is being physically abused by her husband Serge, the local café owner.
 Through their friendship, Josephine finds the courage to leave Serge after he beats her, moving in with Vianne and Anouk.
 As she works at the chocolate shop and learns the craft, her confidence slowly increases.
-Simultaneously, under Reynaud's instruction, Serge attempts to make amends for his abusiveness, eventually asking Josephine to come back to him, but she refuses.
+Simultaneously, under Reynaud's instruction, Serge attempts to make amends for his abusiveness, eventually asking Josephine to return to him, but she refuses.
 Later that night, a drunken Serge breaks into the shop, attacking both women, but Josephine knocks him out.

-As the rivalry between Vianne and Reynaud intensifies, a band of river Romani camp near the village.
+As the rivalry between Vianne and Reynaud intensifies, a band of river-faring Romani ("river rats") camp near the village.
 Although most of the town objects to their presence, Vianne embraces them and a mutual attraction develops between her and the leader, Roux.
-They hold a birthday party for Armande with villagers on Roux's boat.
+They throw a birthday party for Armande with villagers on Roux's boat.
 When Caroline sees Luc dancing with his grandmother, she begins to accept that Armande's influence in her son's life may be positive.
-Luc takes Armande home after the party, while Josephine and Anouk fall asleep on a boat, which Serge sets fire to, while Roux and Vianne make love on a barge in the river.
+Luc takes Armande home after the party, while Josephine and Anouk fall asleep on a boat, which Serge sets fire to, while Vianne and Roux have sex on a barge in the river.
 No one is hurt in the fire, but Vianne is shaken.
 Armande later dies in her home and is discovered by Luc.
 This devastates both Luc and his mother.
-Meanwhile Roux packs up and leaves with his group.
+Meanwhile, Roux packs up and leaves with his group.